opencollective/opencollective-frontend/rfcs/003-double-entry-ledger.md

 the `Transactions` table also records the `PaymentMethodId`.

 This is different from how transactions are tracked between User & Collective.
-To address this difference, the Payment Method needs to have a ledger as well.
+To address this difference, the Payment Provider needs to have a ledger as well.

 ### Create separate transactions for fees

 #### Use case example

-Given a transaction that represents moving $5 dollars from User to Collective with 5% of platform fee, 10% of host fee and 2.9%+30c of payment processor fee.
+Given a transaction that represents moving $50 dollars from User to Collective with 5% of platform fee, 10% of host fee and 2.9%+30c of payment processor fee.